 Source: Costar.
-Numbers were adjusted to 2020 inflation values using the Consumer Price Index.
+All values are in 2020 inflation-adjusted dollars.
 Notes: This 2020 average rent would be affordable to those earning around 65% AMI or more.
 Average rents for a 2-bedroom apartment in Spokane County increased by 13% during the same time period.
 Between 2010 and mid 2020, the average rents per square feet for a 2-bedroom apartment in Spokane City was lower than Washington State and the cities of Bellingham, Vancouver, Renton, Spokane Valley, Federal Way, and Bremerton.